-Andrea Sandrino Carrea, Fausto Coppi‘s last “gregario” has died at 88.
-He was the first to ride the Alpe d’Huez in the yellow jersey of leadership in the Tour de France and probably the only rider to have wept in distress at accidentally leading the race.
+Andrea Sandrino Carrea, Fausto Coppi‘s last “gregario” (domestique) has died aged 88.
+He was the first cyclist to ride the Alpe d’Huez in the yellow jersey of leadership in the Tour de France and probably the only rider to have wept in distress at accidentally leading the race.

 Andrea Carrea was born in Gavi Ligure in 1924 (August 14).
 He raced as a professional from 1948 to 1958 and he was one of the loyal domestiques of Fausto Coppi.